 There’s that word government or govern again.
 The word govern here means to subdue or bring order to.
 You might ask, why would any order or subduing be needed in the perfect paradise?

 Apparently even in perfection, the Godhead created an opportunity for man to further develop His beautiful system into something even greater.
 God gave man a mission.
-But even in the midst of this Garden of Eden there was one piece of this paradise that God emphatically said NO to!
+But even in the midst of this Garden of Eden, there was one piece of this paradise that God emphatically said NO to!
 NO touching, eating or even being associated with the forbidden food that hung from the tree.
 Unfortunately for all of us, the first man and woman failed to adhere to God’s warning, thus banning themselves and all future generations from that perfect paradise.
 Failing to follow God’s orders led to the man and woman finding themselves on the outside of perfection and fully immersed into a broken, cursed world.
 I can only imagine what that first mosquito bite would have felt like, that first head cold, the first realization that now they must subdue or govern a totally imperfect world.
 The same imperfect world you and I live in today.
 I imagine they were tempted to walk in continual fear of, “don’t touch that, don’t go there, don’t eat that.....”.
-This imperfect world, a world filled with “no’s” and “don’ts” wasn’t going to feed them, clothe them, shelter them, educate them or bring advancements in their needs to survive, or in their need for faith in Christ.
+This imperfect world, a world filled with “no’s” and “don’ts” wasn’t going to feed them, clothe them, shelter them, educate them, bring advancements in their needs to survive, or in their need for faith in Christ.
 What’s also worth noting is even though they were no longer in paradise, God’s command to subdue or govern the world they now lived in, remained intact.
 In fact, without the perfection of the Garden, the need to bring order was even greater.
 They desperately needed solutions.

 While we live in the most advanced civilization since that perfect paradise was lost, we continue to face wars, immense hunger, poverty, desperation and hopelessness.
-The world is still desperately in need of solutions.
+People right here in Topeka Ks are still desperately in need of solutions.
 Still in need of community, still in need of local support.
 Many question if we will ever find a solution to the explosion of homelessness in America, or a solution to the over five-decade failed war on poverty.
 When will there be a solution to the staggering increase in the number of children in need of care right here in Kansas?
-What about the realization that human trafficking, which is modern day slavery, exists within communities throughout this “free” nation?
+What about the realization that human trafficking, which is modern-day slavery, exists within communities throughout this “free” nation?
 What are we to do?

 The ministry of the Topeka Rescue Mission enters its 66th year in 2019.
 Thousands have sought solutions to their homelessness, hunger, addictions, and hopelessness here.
 TRM's local ministry is based on the gospel, and has attempted to be there for all, working 24/7 to help provide support to the many homeless men and women.
-The rescue mission is dedicated to finding solutions for the desperate.
-That said, throughout these decades we find ourselves in continual need to create and improve the necessary structure to run a safe and smooth operation.
+The rescue mission is dedicated to finding solutions for the homeless.
+That said, throughout all these years we find ourselves in continual need to create and improve the necessary service structure to run a safe and smooth operation.
 Unfortunately, in an effort to prevent conflict or compromise safety, our structure and “rules” can become the “NO’s” desperate people hear so often.
-Even a ministry dedicated to finding solutions and sharing God’s love can fall into the trap of becoming a ministry of NO. That’s not our heart’s intention, nor how our Lord called us to serve.
-That’s why I’m excited to announce that beginning this year TRM Ministries will intentionality embrace our God-given direction to bring His love to those in need by becoming a ministry of YES.
-By focusing on solutions, we significantly improve our assignment of sheltering the homeless, feeding the hungry, equipping and educating the young and old, bringing stability to impoverished neighborhoods and to rescue those trapped in human trafficking worldwide.
+Even a ministry dedicated to finding solutions and sharing God’s love can fall into the trap of becoming a ministry of NO. That’s not our heart’s intention, nor how our Lord called us to provide for the homeless.
+That’s why I’m excited to announce that beginning this year TRM's ministries will intentionality embrace our God-given direction to bring His love to those in need by becoming a ministry of YES.
+By providing on solutions, the Topeka Rescue Mission significantly improves our assignment of sheltering the homeless, feeding the hungry, equipping and educating the children and adults, bringing stability to impoverished neighborhoods and to rescue those trapped in human trafficking worldwide.

-With God’s heart in mind and with His help, we purpose to be solution finders.
+With God’s heart in mind and with His help, the rescue mission’s purpose is to be solution finders.
 It’s certainly easier to just do what we can to get through the difficulties of the day by establishing needed order, but we believe God is calling us to go beyond the normal and strive to be people of solutions.
 TRM Ministries’ 2019 goal is to develop the Ministry of YES, ministry-wide.
 Equipping staff, volunteers and guests to embrace the YES, which means ...

 Men and women, servants all, looking for creative ways to find solutions to a multiplicity of needs.